ukhsa-collaboration/standards-wow/CONTRIBUTING.md

-# Contributing to UKHSA Organisational Standards
+# Contributing to UKHSA Ways of Working

-Thank you for your interest in contributing to the UKHSA Organisational Standards!
+Thank you for your interest in contributing to the UKHSA Ways of Working!
-This repository contains a template for creating standards documentation.
+This repository contains guidance on how teams should work together, including collaboration, communication, and project management practices.

 ## Table of Contents

-- [Contributing to UKHSA Organisational Standards][1]
+- [Contributing to UKHSA Ways of Working][1]
   - [Table of Contents][2]
   - [Code of Conduct][3]
   - [Getting Started][4]